A series of essays outlining my current book-in-progress, Darwin, Dada, Dalí, Duke, & Devadevàya; or 5D for short.

 All living things make decisions, which generally conform to economic principles.
 Biologists play a critical role in explaining the predictive power of economics over both human and non-human strategies.

-Astronomical numbers are unimaginably huge, but biological numbers are larger by a factor of over a quintrillion.
-The real difference between biology and physics, however, is that biology constantly produces things that unprecedented in the universe.
-And biological numbers are critical for understanding the process.
+Astronomical numbers are unimaginably huge, but biological numbers are larger by a factor of over a quintillion.
+The real difference between biology and physics, however, is that biology innovates, it constantly produces things that are unprecedented in the universe.
+And biological numbers are critical for understanding that process of innovation.

 The universe does not contain sufficient matter and energy to create the primates necessary to randomly type out the complete works of Shakespeare.
 Random production of the human genome would require numbers unimaginably larger than those needed to type out Shakespeare.